A Study of Tucatinib vs. Placebo in Combination With Capecitabine & Trastuzumab in Patients With Advanced HER2+ Breast Cancer

 Phase 2 Randomized, Double-Blinded, Controlled Study of Tucatinib vs Placebo in Combination With Capecitabine and Trastuzumab in Patients With Pretreated Unresectable Locally Advanced or Metastatic HER2+ Breast Carcinoma

-This is a Phase 2 randomized, international, multi-center, double-blinded study of tucatinib or placebo in combination with capecitabine and trastuzumab in patients with pretreated unresectable locally advanced or metastatic HER2+ breast cancer who have had prior treatment with a taxane, trastuzumab, pertuzumab and T-DM1.
-After signing informed consent and meeting all eligibility criteria patients will be randomized in a 2:1 ratio to receive tucatinib or placebo in combination with capecitabine and trastuzumab.
+This is a randomized, international, multi-center, double-blinded study in patients with progressive unresectable locally advanced or metastatic HER2+ breast cancer who have had prior treatment with trastuzumab, pertuzumab and T-DM1.
+Patients will be randomized in a 2:1 ratio to receive tucatinib or placebo in combination with capecitabine and trastuzumab.

-Patients will be assessed throughout the study for safety.
-Safety assessments including physical exam, collection of adverse events (AEs), and laboratory assessments will be performed at a minimum of once every three weeks throughout study treatment and 30 days after the last dose of study drugs.
+Safety assessments will be performed at a minimum of once every three weeks throughout study treatment and 30 days after the last dose of study drugs.
 Laboratory assessments will be performed locally at sites.
-Cardiac ejection fraction will be assessed by multiple-gated acquisition scan (MUGA) or echocardiogram (ECHO) at screening and once every 12 weeks thereafter.
+Left ventricular ejection fraction will be assessed by MUGA or ECHO at screening and once every 12 weeks thereafter.

 Open to people ages 18 years and up